pckhib/serverless-twitter/README.md

 It consists of the `backend` and an additional `client` implemented with React.

+## Functionality

+As a user you are able to see all posts that have been created so far.
+This includes your own posts and all posts created by others.

+You can also only have a list of your own posts.

+Own posts, which are highlighted with a green color, can be edited or deleted.
+Once you edit a post, there's the possibility to upload an image which will be displayed together with the post.

 ## Deploy backend

 In order to deploy the backend run the following command inside the `backend` directory: